 The Laboratory for Brain Network Imaging and Modulation is part of the Berenson-Allen Center for Noninvasive Brain Stimulation at Beth Israel Deaconess Medical Center (BIDMC).
 Local research partners include the Martinos Center for Biomedical Imaging at Massachusetts General Hospital (MGH) and the Deep Brain Stimulation Program at BIDMC.

-1. Identify and characterize brain connectivity networks
+1. Identify and characterize brain networks using maps of brain connectivity

 2. Understand the impact of brain lesions and brain stimulation on brain networks